-Business Development Company and Regulated Investment Company Elections

-In connection with this offering, we have filed an election to be regulated as a business development company under the 1940 Act.
-In addition, we intend to elect to be treated and intend to qualify thereafter, as a RIC under Subchapter M of the Code beginning with the taxable year ending December 31, 2012.
-Our election to be regulated as a business development company and our election to be treated as a RIC will have a significant impact on our future operations.
+Business Development Company and Regulated Investment Company Elections election to be regulated as a business development company and our election to be treated as a RIC will have a significant impact on our future operations.
 Some of the most important effects on our future operations of our election to be regulated as a business development company and our election to be treated as a RIC are outlined below.